 Trafalgar Square

-Trafalgar Square ( trə-FAL-gər) is a public square in the City of Westminster, Central London, established in the early 19th century around the area formerly known as Charing Cross.
-The square's name commemorates the Battle of Trafalgar, the British naval victory in the Napoleonic Wars over France and Spain that took place on 21 October 1805 off the coast of Cape Trafalgar.
-The site around Trafalgar Square has been a significant landmark since the 1200s.
-For centuries, distances measured from Charing Cross have served as location markers.
-The site of the present square formerly contained the elaborately designed, enclosed courtyard, King's Mews.
-After George IV moved the mews to Buckingham Palace, the area was redeveloped by John Nash, but progress was slow after his death, and the square did not open until 1844.
-The 169-foot (52 m) Nelson's Column at its centre is guarded by four lion statues.
-A number of commemorative statues and sculptures occupy the square, but the Fourth Plinth, left empty since 1840, has been host to contemporary art since 1999.
-Prominent buildings facing the square include the National Gallery, St Martin-in-the-Fields, Canada House, and South Africa House.
-The square has been used for community gatherings and political demonstrations, including Bloody Sunday in 1887, the culmination of the first Aldermaston March, anti-war protests, and campaigns against climate change.
-A Christmas tree has been donated to the square by Norway since 1947 and is erected for twelve days before and after Christmas Day.
-The square is a centre of annual celebrations on New Year's Eve.
-It was well known for its feral pigeons until their removal in the early 21st century.
+Trafalgar Square ( trə-FAL-gər) is a public square in the City of Westminster in Central London.
+It was established in the early 19th century around the area known as Charing Cross.
+Its name commemorates the Battle of Trafalgar, the British naval victory in the Napoleonic Wars over France and Spain that took place on 21 October 1805 off the coast of Cape Trafalgar.
+The area around Trafalgar Square has been a significant landmark since the 1200s, as distances from London are measured from Charing Cross.
+The King's Mews occupied part of the site until the reign of George IV, who moved them to Buckingham Palace, allowing the area to be redeveloped by John Nash.
+Progress stalled after the death of Nash in 1835, and the square did not open until 1844.
+It is faced by buildings including the National Gallery, St Martin-in-the-Fields, Canada House and South Africa House.
+The square also contains several piece of public sculpture, including the 169-foot (52 m) Nelson's Column in the centre, which commemorates Vice-Admiral Horatio Nelson's victory at Trafalgar; an equestrian statue of Charles I; and the fourth plinth, which since 1999 has hosted a variety of artworks.
+The square has been used for community gatherings and political demonstrations, including Bloody Sunday in 1887, the culmination of the first Aldermaston March, anti-war protests and campaigns against climate change.
+A Christmas tree has been donated to the square by the government of Norway since 1947 and is erected for twelve days before and after Christmas Day.
+The square is a centre of annual celebrations on New Year's Eve and was known for its feral pigeons until their removal in the early 21st century.

 References